 Maybe he and Dumbledore shop at the same spots in Diagon Alley.

 Professor McGonagall - When The Aurors Stop By Hogwarts

-First, Dumbledore tells his students to "go with Professor McGonagall" when a group of Aurors interrupt his dueling club, and her name is heard again in Leta Lestrange's flashback.
+First, Dumbledore tells his students to "go with Professor McGonagall" when Aurors interrupt his dueling club, and her name is heard again in Leta Lestrange's flashback.
 Is it the same McGonagall in an altered timeline?
 Is it her mother?
-Or has the professor used a time turner?
+Or has the professor used a time-turner?